 Most people can relate to wood stoves and wood-burning, and many enjoy lighting their stoves or warming themselves by the fireplace after a skiing trip.
 Wood-burning is all about the “hygge” factor and effective heating, whether in your living room, home or holiday cabin.
 Many people think they know exactly how to light their stove or wood fire.
-But how should we burn the wood to ensure that we get the most heat out of it in an eco-friendly way?
-And how eco-friendly are wood stoves anyway?
+But how should we burn the wood to ensure that we get the most heat out of it in an environmentally and climate-friendly way?
+And how environmentally and climate-friendly are wood stoves anyway?
 Well, it’s all down to you and the type of stove you have.

 Lighting from above gives most benefits